-The One Funnel Away Challenge is for 30 day, that’s it
+The One Funnel Away Challenge is for 30 days, that’s it.

 I think one of the best features of the One Funnel Away Challenge is the 30-day timeframe.

-One thing that I missed during my initial trip to through the Challenge was that the materials, group, and access to the videos goes away at the end of the challenge.
+One thing that I missed during my initial trip through the Challenge was that the materials, group, and access to the videos went away at the end of the challenge.

-They usually leave it open for a day or two after the conclusion, but after that, it’s gone.
+Originally, they only left it open for a day or two after the conclusion, but after that, it was gone.